 2011Digital eGift cards are introduced to consumers5

-2016Starbucks introduces a reloadable gift card and ties it to a loyalty program6
+2016Starbucks launches reloadable gift cards tied to its loyalty program6

-2017Consumers name gift cards as their #1 most wanted gifts for the 11th year in a row7
+2017Consumers name gift cards as #1 most wanted gifts for the 11th year in a row7

-eGift cards can be purchased in-store, online or on a mobile device.
-Consumers choose an amount to deposit onto the card, and then provide an email address or phone number for the desired recipient.
+eGift cards can be purchased in-store, online, or on a mobile device.
+Consumers choose an amount to deposit onto the card before providing an email address or phone number for the desired recipient.

-To capitalize on this trend, numerous mobile apps are now available that enable consumers to purchase, send, store and manage their gift cards from a single location.
+To capitalize on this growing trend in cash payment alternatives, numerous mobile apps now exist that allow consumers to purchase, send, store, and manage gift cards from a single dashboard.

 Checks Adapting to the Digital World: Key Facts

 Checks started appearing in the U.S. in the 1600s.
-They are simply written notes that give an individual or commercial entity permission to access money from the payer’s bank account.
+They were simply written notes that gave an individual or commercial entity permission to access money from the payer’s bank account.

-While the retail industry never fully embraced accepting checks due to the risk involved, for decades, checks were the standard for certain types of payments.
-Consumers wrote and mailed checks to pay their monthly bills.
+While the retail industry never fully embraced check acceptance due to the risk involved, checks still remained one of the most popular alternative payment methods for certain types of purchases.

-Once the check is deposited into the recipient’s account, the banks handle transferring the payment.
+Once a check is deposited into a recipient’s account, the banks handle payment transfers.
 The process used to take 2-3 days.
-Today, with electronic transfers, it takes 24 hours.
+With today’s electronic transfers, it now only takes 24 hours.

 Merchant Benefits of Electronic Check Acceptance

-- Delivers higher profits through lower transaction fees
+- They deliver higher profits through lower transaction fees

 The Introduction of Virtual Payments